phenomecentre/nPYc-Toolbox/docs/glossary.rst

 	Batch Effects
 		Analytical and preparative influences that may cause a systematic difference in measurements taken at different points in time.

+    Biofluid
+        The source of the :term:`specimen<Study Sample>`, for example, urine, plasma, serum, etc

 	Correction Batch
 		In the ideal case, analytical :term:`batch<Batch Effects>` and :term:`run-order<Run-Order Effects>` effects are detected and corrected based on the :term:`analytical batches<Analytical Batch>` into which the study has been divided.
 However in the event of unplanned interruptions to an analysis, it may be necessary to further sub-divide the run into a series of correction batches.